 Where to Buy

 Anyway, I love the ice cleats.
 They have lots of models available and you can buy them most places that sell shoes (at least out here where it tends to get icy in winter).
-I bought mine online from Cozy Winters.
+I bought mine online at Amazon.